 9) ‘The Gross Clinic’ Thomas Eakins, 1875- the shocking controversial art

 Labelled as a ‘shocking’ piece of art, The Gross Clinic has received its fair share of controversy.
 The painting depicts Dr Samuel D. Gross overseeing a surgical operation and lecturing to a class of medical students.
 It was submitted to the 1876 Centennial Exposition but was rejected due to its graphic nature.
-Additionally, it was criticised for its gruesome content and melodrama(the hysterical woman covering her eyes).
+Additionally, art critics criticised it for its gruesome content and melodrama(the hysterical woman covering her eyes).
 However, today the painting is recognised as a homage to science and is one of the great masterpieces of its time.

 10) My Bed- Tracey Emin, 1998